The Milankovitch Cycles

 In summary, more tilt signifies more severe seasons.
-For instance, this can cause longer periods of glaciation.
+For instance, this can cause long periods of glaciation.
 And for Earth as a system, it enters positive and negative climate feedback loops.

 The effects are drastic for long-term climate change.
 And this is all because of Earth’s change in axial tilt that gradually shifts every 40,000 years.

 3. Axial precession

 Axial precession is the movement of the rotational axis of Earth.
 According to the Milankovitch Cycle, precession has a cycle of roughly 23,000.

 Precession occurs because the Earth is not a perfect sphere.
 It flattens out at the poles and widens at the equator.
-In addition, the gravitational pull from the sun and moon cause precession.
+In addition, the gravitational pull from the sun and moon causes precession.